Bethany Johnson, PH.D.

 American Association for the History of Medicine

-Women in Technological History (WITH), a special interest group within SHOT
+Women in Technological History (WITH) Co-convener 2025-2026, a special interest group within SHOT

 The Organization of American Historians